 The set up

 Sound - As active professional musicians, we know how important and rare good sound is in small venues!
 To that end we have just invested in a really high end PA wooooo (EM acoustics - they did the Royal Albert Hall and indeed the new fit-out at the Attenborough Centre at Sussex Uni)

 Bar - We have put a lot of thought into the bar, resulting in a great selection of booze at reasonable rates, all served by friendly bar staff!
 We have a rotating selection of interesting guest beers, all our spirits are 'premiums' at 'standards' prices (no Smirnoff or Bacardi - Zubrowka and Mount Gay instead!) and for non drinkers there's a selection of interesting soft drinks and juices.

-Beatabet - We are founding members of Beatabet, an Arts Council supported, multi-disciplinary arts organisation based in London and Brighton; the Beatabet record label and studio are moving to the Rose Hill.
-Beatabet run monthly eclectic evenings of performance, music and art at the Rose Hill, and are starting to run residencies for up to 20 artists, using all the facilities and culminating in a night of performance.
+Beatabet - We are founding members of Beatabet, an Arts Council supported, multi-disciplinary arts organisation based in London and Brighton; the Beatabet record label and studio are based at the Rose Hill.
+Beatabet have run monthly eclectic evenings of performance, music and art at the Rose Hill, and are starting to run residencies for up to 20 artists, using all the facilities and culminating in a night of performance.
 If you would like to be considered for future residencies get in contact and provide links to your work etc!

 Noise - We are in a very residential area and we ask all our customers to please respect our neighbours and keep it quiet both in the smoking area and when you leave, out the front of the pub.

 Can we buy tickets in advance?
 About 70% of the shows at The Rose Hill have advance ticket links.
 You can find the links either on the event page on this site, or from the facebook event page.